 flowing through the heart or out to the lungs and body.
 The valves can also become

 leaky with blood flow leaking backwards.
-An echocardiogram can also determine if there
+An echocardiogram can also check for infection

 Cardiac tumor.
-A tumor of the heart that may occur on the outside surface of the heart, within one
+A tumor of the heart that may occur on the outside surface of the heart, within 1

-or more chambers of the heart (intracavitary), or within the muscle tissue (myocardium)
+or more chambers of the heart, or within the muscle tissue (myocardium) of the heart.

 Pericarditis.
 An inflammation or infection of the sac that surrounds the heart.

-- Pericardial effusion or tamponade.
-The sac around the heart can become filled with fluid, blood, infection, and this
+Pericardial effusion or tamponade.
+The sac around the heart can become filled with fluid, blood, or infection.
+This can

-- Atrial or septal wall defects.
+Atrial or ventricular septal wall defects.
 Irregular channels between the right and left sides of the heart may be present at

 birth, or may occur form trauma, or after a heart attack.
 These defects occur in the